IPeralta-GLSL/Darkmoon-Engine/docs/frustum-culling.md

 The implementation **DOES hide objects and faces** effectively:
 - **Objects outside frustum are made invisible** using one of three methods
 - **GPU efficiency varies by method**: Scale-to-zero is most efficient, emissive multiplier least
-- **Complex GLTF scenes see significant performance gains** with per-mesh culling
+- **Complex GLTF scenes see massive performance gains**: Real-world example shows 93.3% culling efficiency (4,854/5,202 objects hidden)
+- **Per-mesh granularity**: Each of thousands of individual meshes tested separately
-- **Debug logging shows real effectiveness**: e.g., "45/120 sub-objects visible from 3 elements"
+- **Debug logging shows real effectiveness**: "348/5202 sub-objects visible from 1 elements"

 ### Long-term Enhancements
 1. **Hierarchical culling**: Use spatial data structures (octrees, BVH)